sorokinpf/sqli_blinder/README.md

 - SQLite
 - Oracle

+Requires Python 3.x.

+There is no dependencies, just `pip install requests` for example `request_func`.

 ## Usage

-You could use sqlib.py console utility or do your own script by importing `sqli_blinder.SQLiBlinder`, but both cases requires you to create your own `request_func`
+You could use sqlib.py console utility or do your own script by importing `sqli_blinder.SQLiBlinder`, but both cases requires you to create your own `request_func`.

 ### Prepare request_func